-Celtics Notes: Javonte Green Making Solid Case For Minutes Off Bench
+NESN

 The 26-year-old rookie showcased his ridiculous athleticism during Las Vegas Summer League and Boston’s four preseason games, earning him the 15th and final roster spot at the conclusion of training camp.
 He did so again in Charlotte on Thursday, with a fourth-quarter fast break dunk being the notable play that comes to mind.

 But it’s more than just athleticism and dunks.
-Green is a versatile wing, who can defend multiple positions and score in bunches thanks to his constant energy.
+Green is a versatile wing who can defend multiple positions and score in bunches thanks to his constant energy.
 It’d certainly be interesting, and likely worthwhile, to see Brad Stevens replace Semi Ojeleye with Green against a higher-quality opponent.

 There have been a multitude of positives across the Celtics’ six-game winning streak, but the bench has not been one of them.
 So why not give Green a chance?
 At worst, you’ll probably get a highlight-worthy dunk.